tommasodotNET/dapr-traffic-control/README.md

 1. To see the emails that are sent by the FineCollectionService, open a browser and browse to [http://localhost:4000](http://localhost:4000).
 You should see the emails coming in:

    ![Mailbox](img/mailbox.png)

-That's all for your first lab today.

-See you tomorrow for the last lab!